 For a free legal consultation, call (800) 537-8185

-When an attorney seeks damages for a client with back injuries, they must take into account all the economic and non-economic effects.
+When a personal injury attorney seeks an injury settlement for a client with an injured back, they must take into account all the economic effects and non-economic damages.
 This means they should seek a fair and just payout that includes:

 - Property damages, including car repairs